Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Abstract

 \section{Abstract}

 We establish optimal stability estimates in terms of the Fraenkel asymmetry with universal dimensional constants for a Lorentzian isoperimetric inequality due to Bahn and Ehrlich and, as a consequence, for a special version of a Lorentzian isoperimetric inequality due to Cavalletti and Mondino.
 For the Bahn--Ehrlich inequality the Fraenkel asymmetry enters the stability result quadratically like in the Euclidean case while for the Cavalletti--Mondino inequality the Fraenkel asymmetry enters linearly.
 As it turns out, refining the latter inequality through an additional geometric term allows us to recover the more common quadratic stability behavior.
-Along the way, we provide simple self-contained proofs for the above isoperimetric-type inequalities.
+Along the way, we provide simple, self-contained proofs for the above isoperimetric-type inequalities.
+Moreover, in a fixed conical Minkowski spacetime, we use a Lipschitz bound, naturally provided by the causal structure, to upgrade our quantitative control to a Hausdorff stability estimate.
+This estimate is formulated in terms of a distance defined by Bahn and Ehrlich, which restricts to a natural Hausdorff-type metric on the space of Cauchy hypersurfaces.